jerome-rdlv/xgetpress/README.md

 This command line utility tries to reproduce the WordPress support of [Poedit Pro][poedit]:

 * String extraction from sources based on `X-Poedit-` settings
-* Plugin or Theme metadata extraction from WordPress file headers
+* Plugin or theme metadata extraction from WordPress file headers
 * Input file update with new string

 It takes a `.pot` or `.po` file as only argument: